-'The message being conveyed that the liberals' call for a 'justice model' promises neither to mitigate the injustices burdening the politically excluded and economically disadvantaged nor to lessen the victimisation of society's captives.
+The message being conveyed that the liberals' call for a 'justice model' promises neither to mitigate the injustices burdening the politically excluded and economically disadvantaged nor to lessen the victimisation of society's captives.

-In an attempt to 'have it both ways' we are now seeing a 'second wave' in sentencing reform.
+In an attempt to have it both ways' we are now seeing a 'second wave' in sentencing reform.
 It is, I believe, the wave of the future.
 It seeks to roll back the 150-year-old trust in large judicial discretions.
 But it seeks to avoid doing so by embracing the mandatory or highly determinate sentences that preceded discretion and that have been introduced in California and other States of the United States.
 The new movement is one which envisages sentencing guidelines, fixed by an independent body in which the judiciary is heavily represented.
-The guidelines would introduce greater determinacy whilst at the same time permitting principled inequality.
+The guidelines would introduce_greater determinacy whilst at the same time permitting principled inequality.
 What is involved is grafting onto judicial discretion, and to the informal tariffs that grow up under that system, a much more open and publicly accountable system.
 It is one that charts punishment by reference to factors relevant to the seriousness of the offence and identified factors relevant to the culpability of the offender.
 It is a system that preserves judicial discretion by permitting judicial officers to vary the result thus produced.
 But it requires them to state their reasons for doing so.
 It then submits any such variation to appeal review.
 The object is to infuse just a little more science in the painful and unrewarding task of sentencing.
 It is essentially the proposal put forward by the Australian Law Reform Commission.
 It is the approach to sentencing reform that has been adopted in a number of overseas jurisdictions, as I shall now describe.
-By announcing the new Federal Government's acceptance of the proposed national Sentencing Council, Senator Evans seems to be indicating that ,in the Federal sphere at least, for the punishment of convicted Federal offenders, we may well move in this direction.
-It is therefore important that Australian judges and magistrates should become familiar with the proposal.
-United States judges, now subject to sentencing guidelines, are generally favourable.
+United States judges, now subject to sentencing of reform. favourable this line guidelines, are generally

 They admit to having had reservations at the outset.
 Who would welcome a new system, where the old one is 150-years-old?
 Who would welcome the reduction of the scope of unreviewable judicial discretion?
 Who would not be concerned that reduction of discretion might not lead to harsher punishment?
 These are legitimate fears about the system of guidelines.
 But against these fears must be weighed the concern of the community, of convicted offenders, of their families and of judicial officers themselves that indeterminacy has bred unacceptable variance.
 Because most people plead guilty in our criminal courts and because a large respect is paid by appellate courts to discretion in sentencing, the opportunity of correcting idiosyncracies and injustices are limited.

-Rather than describing the system proposed by the Law Reform Commission in its report, I want to refer to a March 1983 speech by the Chairman and Executive Director of the Pennsylvania Commission on Scatteneing.
+Rather than describing the system proposed by the Law Reform Commission in its report, I want to refer to a recent speech by the Chairman and Executive Director of the Pennsylvania Commission on Sentencing.
 They outlined Pennsylvania's embrace of sentencing guidelines.
 They evaluate its success and, whilst continuing to review the results, they pronounce themselves initially satisfied with the mix of determinacy and discretion.